breakdowns/slam-mirrorbot/README.md

 _____REMOVE_THIS_LINE_____=True
 ```
 Fill up rest of the fields.
 Meaning of each fields are discussed below:
-### Required Field
 - **BOT_TOKEN**: The Telegram bot token that you get from [@BotFather](https://t.me/BotFather)
-- **TELEGRAM_API**: This is to authenticate to your Telegram account for downloading Telegram files.
-You can get this from https://my.telegram.org DO NOT put this in quotes.
-- **TELEGRAM_HASH**: This is to authenticate to your Telegram account for downloading Telegram files.
-You can get this from https://my.telegram.org
-- **OWNER_ID**: The Telegram user ID (not username) of the Owner of the bot
-- **AUTHORIZED_CHATS**: Fill user_id and chat_id of you want to authorize.
-- **DATABASE_URL**: Your Database URL.
-See [Generate Database](https://github.com/breakdowns/slam-mirrorbot/tree/master#generate-database) to generate database. (**NOTE**: If you deploying on Heroku, no need to generate database manually, because it will automatic generate database when first deploying)
 - **GDRIVE_FOLDER_ID**: This is the folder ID of the Google Drive Folder to which you want to upload all the mirrors.
 - **DOWNLOAD_DIR**: The path to the local folder where the downloads should be downloaded to
 - **DOWNLOAD_STATUS_UPDATE_INTERVAL**: A short interval of time in seconds after which the Mirror progress message is updated.
 (I recommend to keep it `5` seconds at least)
+- **OWNER_ID**: The Telegram user ID (not username) of the Owner of the bot
+- **AUTHORIZED_CHATS**: Fill user_id and chat_id of you want to authorize.
+- **DATABASE_URL**: Your Database URL.
+See [Generate Database](https://github.com/breakdowns/slam-mirrorbot/tree/master#generate-database) to generate database. (**NOTE**: If you deploying on Heroku, no need to generate database manually, because it will automatic generate database)
 - **AUTO_DELETE_MESSAGE_DURATION**: Interval of time (in seconds), after which the bot deletes it's message (and command message) which is expected to be viewed instantly. (**Note**: Set to `-1` to never automatically delete messages)
-### Optional Field
 - **IS_TEAM_DRIVE**: (Optional field) Set to `True` if `GDRIVE_FOLDER_ID` is from a Team Drive else `False` or Leave it empty.
 - **USE_SERVICE_ACCOUNTS**: (Optional field) (Leave empty if unsure) Whether to use Service Accounts or not.
 For this to work see [Using service accounts](https://github.com/breakdowns/slam-mirrorbot#generate-service-accounts-what-is-service-account) section below.
 - **INDEX_URL**: (Optional field) Refer to https://github.com/maple3142/GDIndex/ The URL should not have any trailing '/'
+- **API_KEY**: This is to authenticate to your Telegram account for downloading Telegram files.
+You can get this from https://my.telegram.org DO NOT put this in quotes.
+- **API_HASH**: This is to authenticate to your Telegram account for downloading Telegram files.
+You can get this from https://my.telegram.org
 - **MEGA_API_KEY**: Mega.nz api key to mirror mega.nz links.
 Get it from [Mega SDK Page](https://mega.nz/sdk)
 - **MEGA_EMAIL_ID**: Your email id you used to sign up on mega.nz for using premium accounts (Leave th)
 - **MEGA_PASSWORD**: Your password for your mega.nz account